 6. Watch out for bra wires — Bras are a tricky thing to clean.
 You should always check the care label because some will be hand-wash only.
 Those that can go in the machine, should be placed in a laundry bag, such as these Mesh Laundry Bags ($8.99, Amazon (opens in new tab)).
 Otherwise, the wire can come loose and can wreak all sorts of havoc.

 It can damage clothing, puncture the sump hose or it can even make its way to the pump impeller and cause a blockage.
 That’s why you should take care when washing bras — use a gentle cycle with a low spin speed.

 Bras are also one of the items you should never throw in the dryer.
 Check out 10 things you should never put in the dryer for more info.

 7. Use the right amount of detergent — It can be tempting to overdose on detergent when you’re dealing with tricky stains, but try to resist.
 Using an excess of detergent won’t make your machine more effective at cleaning.
 It will only cause additional suds which your washer will have to work harder to remove.

 If you’re dealing with tricky stains, pre-treat them instead using a brand such as OxiClean Max Force 5 in 1 Power Laundry Stain Remover Spray ($14.25, Amazon (opens in new tab)).

 For more laundry-related tips, be sure to check out our guides on how to remove blood stains and how to remove oil stains.
 Here's when you should and shouldn't use the quick wash setting on your washer, and how to fold a fitted sheet in less than a minute.

-And, if you're in the market for a new appliance, be sure to take a look at washer and dryer sales and 11 things to look for when buying a washing machine.
+And, if you're in the market for a new appliance, be sure to take a look at the best washer and dryer sales and 11 things to look for when buying a washing machine.